opipari/DeepRobWeb/projects/finalproject.md

 ### Expected Review Format
 {: #review-format }

-<b>Student teams in DeepRob should complete a review narrative for their assigned paper as part of the final project.</b> The review narrative should include the following structure: a paper summary, a review summary, and specific points of feedback. <b>Students are expected to typeset their reviews using LaTeX in IEEE conference style.</b> A [LaTeX review template](/assets/projects/DeepRobPaperReview.zip) is provided for your convenience.
+**Student teams in DeepRob should complete a review narrative for their assigned paper as part of the final project.** The review narrative should include the following structure: a paper summary, a review summary, and specific points of feedback. **Students are expected to typeset their reviews using LaTeX in IEEE conference style.** A [LaTeX review template](/assets/projects/DeepRobPaperReview.zip) is provided for your convenience.
 You may write your review collaboratively using online LaTeX tools, such as [Overleaf](https://www.overleaf.com/){: target="_blank" rel="noopener noreferrer"}.

 #### Paper Summary
 This section of the review should give a summary of the paper in 1-2 paragraphs (4-10 sentences).
 The purpose of the summary is to show that you, as a reviewer, understood the paper and to provide its best possible interpretation before going into critiques.
 This section is helpful to authors, in part, because it helps them understand what ideas a reader is most likely to remember from the paper.
 When summarizing a paper, you should: